-Once upon a time I became one of the far flung & I fetched up on a distant archipelago in the North Pacific, a place beyond my wildest African dreams.
+Once upon a time I became one of the far flung & I fetched up on a distant archipelago in the North Pacific, a place beyond my wildest southern African dreams.
 It was only going to be for a year.
 Anyone with passing familiarity with the God of Surprises, or the Yiddish proverb concerning plans and divine laughter, may well smile.
-This year marks half of my life lived Elsewhere, mostly in the land of the Rising Sun.
+By now over half of my life has been lived Elsewhere, mostly in the land of the Rising Sun.

 I worked in the capital for a few years before withdrawing to the relatively bucolic pace of the provinces.
 A beautiful inland sea lies to the south, and a blue ring of hills semi-surrounds the town.
 For the time being, my home is riverside among a row of sakura tree tops.
 Across a tottery wooden bridge there floats an idyllic island garden and a small, black castle called Crow.

 By some twist of fate, or irony, or grace, I am a teacher.
 I’m still figuring out what that means.
 All I know for now is that happiness in the classroom is a clue I am privileged to pursue.
-I ply my craft at a mission school.
+I ply my craft at a University, a place the locals call a mission school.
 I’m still figuring out what that means, too.

 I love those stories of scientists looking and looking and looking at a little piece of sky and with patience and imagination and with a bit of sensory and technological tweaking, gradually being able to see more and more of what has been there all along.
-So, to begin, perhaps we will proceed in the manner of constellations and see what arises from practicing attention?
-I’m delighted ever new by the dawning of understanding.
-Perhaps we shall experience some aurorae along the journey?
+That’s another flavor I associate with ‘orientikate’, coming to see more, and more clearly.

 You are welcome!
 I hope you find something good within.